sleshchenko/k8s-api-training/README.md

 Open the route URL and make sure that terminal is initialized.

 # Step 5: Add an storage

+Usually, user needs to modify their shell with ~/.bashrc, but since container does not have storage yet, it'll be erased after container restart.
+So, this step about adding PVC into container.

+### Execution

+Create PVC, like `home-storage` and mount it to existing deployment, into terminal container to `/home/user`.

+### Verification step

 TODO

 # Step 6: Add an configmap/secret